axelvaldez/radical-companies/_posts/3-radical-model/ownership/2022-10-20-dont-screw-with-my-benefits.markdown

 </div>

 <h1>RADICAL Threat</h1>
- <p>The <span class="_paradigm">Radical</span> model is not about tweaking the <span class="_paradigm">Fiat</span> system we live in.
-It is very, very different.
-And it seems like a threat. &ldquo;The current system is all I know.
-It has been built over hundreds of years and it has made out lives better, right?
+ <p>The <span class="_paradigm">Radical</span> model is <em>not</em> about tweaking the <span class="_paradigm">Fiat</span> system.
+They are very, very different.
+And it seems like a threat. <span classs='_quotespan'>The current system is all I know.
+It has been built over many, many years and it has made our lives better, right?
 Why change it so drastically?
-What is dramatically wrong with it that you want to pull it apart?&rdquo;</p>
+What is so dramatically wrong with it that you want to pull it apart?</span></p>
  <p>Actually, the end result will not be that different.
 People will continue to be people.
 Our lives will keep improving, but without the exploitation of other people.
 For me to be &ldquo;rich&rdquo;, you don't have to be &ldquo;poor.&rdquo; For my live to be better, we don't have to break Earth.
 For me to feel better, I don't have to make you feel miserable.</p>
   <div class="_center">
    <table class='_h2table'>